abdrzakoxa/laravel-eloquent-filter/README.md

 ```
 ### SortingFilter
 #### usage:
-`SortingFilter` is an available filter to sort the final result
+`LimitFilter` is an available filter to sort the final result

 `/users?sorting=asc`